 Panasonic G80 versus Fujifilm X-T20

 The Panasonic Lumix DMC-G80 (called Panasonic G85 in some regions) and the Fujifilm X-T20 are two digital cameras that were announced, respectively, in September 2016 and January 2017.
-Both the G80 and the X-T20 are mirrorless interchangeable lens cameras that are based on a Four Thirds (G80) and an APS-C sensor.
+Both the G80 and the X-T20 are mirrorless interchangeable lens cameras that are based on a Four Thirds (G80) and an APS-C (X-T20) sensor.
 The Panasonic has a resolution of 15.8 megapixel, whereas the Fujifilm provides 24 MP.
+Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.

 The side-by-side display below illustrates the physical size and weight of the Panasonic G80 and the Fujifilm X-T20.
 Three consecutive views from the front, the top, and the rear side are shown.
 All width, height and depth dimensions are rounded to the nearest millimeter.
 If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left side – the G80 – represents the basis for the calculations across all the size and weight measures).